algokittens/algoNFTs/batch_update_arc69/README.md

 For the spreadsheet, only the traits should be included as well as a column called 'ID' which should contain the ASA ID.
 None values should be called ```None```.

 ### Option B:
 Put your complete ARC69 metadata files in a folder.
-The metadata must be filled in according to the definition (e.g. `example_data/arc69_data`).
+The metadata must be filled in according to the definition (see [example_data](example_data/arc69_data/)).

 One of these two formats **MUST** be followed otherwise the script will not work.